-15 Punchy Facts About Raging Bull
+15 Facts About Raging Bull for Its 40th Anniversary

 Comparisons to that other Oscar-winning boxing movie from four years earlier were inevitable, but the two were actually connected.
 Rocky was produced by Irwin Winkler and Robert Chartoff, and released by United Artists.
 When those same producers approached that same studio about doing another boxing movie, the studio said, “A sequel to Rocky?
 Sure!”
 That wasn’t what they had in mind (though they did soon enough), but in the meantime, Rocky’s huge success was enough to sell UA on another boxing movie.